 If you experience difficulties during the application process, contact the Admissions Team on 01204 903394 or email@example.com

-Our team of academic and professional staff will use a variety of teaching and learning strategies to help you gain and develop appropriate concepts, knowledge and skills.
+Our academic and professional staff will use various teaching and learning strategies to help you gain and develop appropriate concepts, knowledge and skills.
 You can expect practice-based enquiry, self-directed study, lectures, seminars, tutorials, presentations and work-based learning.
 Scheduled sessions will be held in the evening, allowing full-time and part-time students to study together and offering opportunities for those working in professional/industrial environments to present live case studies.

-It’s important to realise that the time spent with a tutor during formally scheduled activities is only a small part of the learning time identified for a module.
-You’ll also be expected to spend a significant amount of time in guided independent study, such as general background reading, preparing for seminar activities and working on assignments.
-We are committed to supporting you throughout your learning journey.
+It's important to realise that the time spent with a tutor during formally scheduled activities is only a small part of the learning time identified for a module.
+You'll also be expected to spend significant time in guided independent study, such as general background reading, preparing for seminar activities and working on assignments.
+We're committed to supporting you throughout your learning journey.
 Over time, our guidance will purposefully become less structured and prescriptive.
-This will encourage you to develop confidence and independence in your studies and take responsibility for managing your own learning time as you increase in autonomy.
+This will encourage you to develop confidence and independence in your studies and take responsibility for managing your learning time as you increase autonomy.